 where $f(x_i; \theta)$ is the fixed term, and ε_i is the random term.
-A further common (and commonly unjustified!) assumption is that the x_i are independently and identically distributed (iid), most commonly with a normal distribution.
+A further common (and commonly unjustified!) assumption is that the epsilon_i are independently and identically distributed (iid), most commonly with a normal distribution.
 This will be referred to as the iid assumption.

-It can be important to get both types of component right.
+Depending on the intended generalization(s), it can be important to get both types of component right.
 Standard normal theory models that assume iid errors can be seriously limiting, and can lead to seriously misleading inferences.
-The later discussion will use data for which a multi-level model is appropriate to illustrate how accuracies may be different predictions, and how use of an iid errors model in such a case gives predictive accuracy estimates that are likely to be wrong, irrespective of the intended predictions.
+The later discussion will use data for which a multi-level model is appropriate to illustrate how accuracies may be different for different predictions, and how use of an iid errors model in such a case gives predictive accuracy estimates that are likely to be wrong, irrespective of the intended predictions.